cs50nestm/web/pong/README.md

 #### Up for a challenge?

 Implement an AI-controlled paddle (either the left or the right will do) such that it will try to deflect the ball at all times.
 Since the paddle can move on only one axis (the Y axis), you will need to determine how to keep the paddle moving in relation to the ball.
 Currently, each paddle has its own chunk of code where input is detected by the keyboard; this feels like an excellent place to put the code we need!
-Once either the left or right paddle (or both, if desired) deflects the paddle on their own, you’ve done it!
+Once either the left or right paddle (or both, if desired) deflects the ball on its own, you’ve done it!

 ## Getting Started
 I highly recommend dowloading [Visual Studio](https://visualstudio.microsoft.com/) with [Live Server](https://marketplace.visualstudio.com/items?itemName=ritwickdey.LiveServer&ssr=false#overview) installed on your own computer to develop and test your code.